 Appointment of Mentors

-Men and women located anywhere in the world who are appropriately qualified and have reliable access to the Internet are eligible for appointment as Mentors of the University and will normally be appointed as a Tutor, Director of Studies, Adjunct or Full Professor or other teaching appointment.
+Men and women located anywhere in the world who are appropriately qualified and have reliable access to the Internet are eligible for appointment as Mentors and will normally be appointed as a Tutor, Director of Studies, Adjunct or Full Professor or other teaching appointment at the Western Orthodox University.

-The University will supply a letter of confirmation of appointment where requested.
+The Western Orthodox University will supply a letter of confirmation of appointment where requested.

-For convenience, the University refers to all persons when undertaking mentoring duties by the title Mentor.
+For convenience, the Western Orthodox Academy refers to all persons when undertaking mentoring duties by the title Mentor.

-Mentors will normally hold a graduate degree in their field, and preferably a doctorate, although the University is flexible in considering the Mentor’s strengths on a holistic basis.
+Mentors will normally hold a graduate degree in their field, and preferably a doctorate, although the Western Orthodox Academy is flexible in considering the Mentor’s strengths on a holistic basis.
 They should also wherever possible have some teaching experience in similar situations.
-The University does not offer training or professional development schemes for Mentors at the present time.
+The Western Orthodox Academy does not offer training or professional development schemes for Mentors at the present time.

 Nature of the Position of Mentor